Transition Resources for Ages 14 – 22

 School Days to Pay Days: An Employment Planning Guide for Families of Young Adults with Intellectual Disabilities

-This publication was written by staff from the Massachusetts Department of Developmental Services and the Institute for Community Inclusion at the University of Massachusetts Boston.
+This publication was written by staff from the Massachusetts Department of Developmental Services (DDS) and the Institute for Community Inclusion at the University of Massachusetts Boston.

 Think College Options for Those with Intellectual Disabilities